 - Designing a cable infrastructure to avoid known and potential sources of interference in the building structure.

 - Define terms related to callings, such as shielding, crosstalk, attenuation, and plenum.

-- Using cabling techniques that include the proper handling and termination of the cables.
+- Using cabling techniques that include the proper handling and also the termination of the cables.

 - Identify the primary types of network cabling

-- Distinguish between baseband and broadband transmissions and identify appropriate uses for each
+- Distinguish between baseband and broadband transmissions and identify proper uses for each